Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 208.  ### Question208
-Which is true about Strategic debt in Technical debt context?
+Which is true about Strategic Debt in Technical Debt context?

-- [x] Debt caused to gain strategic benefits (such as time to market)
+- [x] Debt caused to gain strategic benefits (such as time to market).
-- [ ] This is typically caused by lack of awareness or knowledge
+- [ ] This is typically caused by lack of awareness or knowledge.
-- [ ] Short-time gains, for instance cutting some corners to make an extra release for increased customer satisfaction
+- [ ] Short-time gains, for instance cutting some corners to make an extra release for increased customer satisfaction.

 _[⬆ Back to Top](#table-of-contents)_